othercriteria/vibectl/PLANNED_CHANGES.md

     - `2`: Predicate poorly posed/ambiguous.
     - `3`: Cannot determine / timeout / planner gave up before confirming TRUE/FALSE.
 3.  **Default `exit_code` for `DONE` action**: If the `DONE` action omits `exit_code`, it will default to `3` (cannot determine).
 This is confirmed.
 4.  **Maximum Loop Iterations/Timeout**: `vibectl check` will have configurable maximum loop iterations and a timeout to prevent indefinite loops and ensure it can reach a "cannot determine" state (exit code 3).
-These will be configurable via CLI flags.
+These will be configurable via CLI flags. - Implemented
     - TODO: Implement a token budget for LLM interactions as well.
+(Deferred to future enhancement)
-5.  **Schema Refactoring - Pydantic Models**: The approach of defining a base `LLMAction` Pydantic model, with specific actions (`ThoughtAction`, `CommandAction`, `WaitAction`, `FeedbackAction`, `DoneAction`) inheriting from it, and `LLMPlannerResponse` (renamed from `LLMCommandResponse`) containing `actions: list[LLMAction]`, is confirmed as a good approach for modularity and type safety.
+5.  **Schema Refactoring - Pydantic Models**: The approach of defining a base `LLMAction` Pydantic model, with specific actions (`ThoughtAction`, `CommandAction`, `WaitAction`, `FeedbackAction`, `DoneAction`) inheriting from it, and `LLMPlannerResponse` (renamed from `LLMCommandResponse`) containing `actions: list[LLMAction]`, is confirmed as a good approach for modularity and type safety. - Implemented
 6.  **"Safe" Verbs with Side Effects**: The initial approach will be to guide the LLM via prompt engineering to avoid side effects with "safe" verbs.
 If issues persist with specific CRDs/operators, more targeted restrictions can be considered later.
-This is confirmed.
+This is confirmed. - Implemented (via prompt engineering)

-## Phased Implementation Strategy
+## Phased Implementation Strategy - Completed

 To manage complexity, the implementation of `vibectl check` will proceed in phases:

-1.  **Phase 1: One-Shot Evaluation**
+1.  **Phase 1: One-Shot Evaluation - Completed**
     *   **Objective**: Implement the core predicate evaluation logic without a command execution loop.
 This is equivalent to having zero loop iterations remaining.
     *   **Behavior**:
         *   The LLM will be prompted to evaluate the `<predicate>` based on the current state of its memory (if any, though likely minimal for the first interaction).